jonatas/timescaledb/docs/toolkit_lttb_tutorial.md

 end
 ```

-The downsample method is failing because it's the next step to build the logic
+The downsample method is failing because it's the next step to building the logic behind it.
-behind it.

 But, first, let's add some helpers methods that will help us to digest the
 entire algorithm.

 ### Dates versus Numbers

-We're talking about time-series data and we'll need to normalize them to
+We're talking about time-series data, and we'll need to normalize them to
 numbers.

 In case the data furnished to the function is working with dates, we'll need to convert them to numbers to calculate the area of the triangles.

-Considering the data is already sorted by time, the strategy here will be save the first date and iterate under all records transforming dates into numbers relative to the first date in the data.
+Considering the data is already sorted by time, the strategy here will be to save the first date and iterate under all records transforming dates into numbers relative to the first date in the data.

 ```ruby
   def dates_to_numbers